fusion809/fusion809.github.io-old/_posts/2015-11-26-bash-scripting-and-the-command-line-an-introduction-for-sabayon-users.md

       mkdir $HOME/chroots
       # Enter the chroots directory
       pushd "$HOME/chroots"
-        # Select a mirror from which to download the tarball.
+        # Select a mirror from which to download the tarball, using sabayon-mirror
         # These tarballs are usually >500 MB in size, so closer
         # the mirror, the better.
         wget -c $MIRROR/iso/daily/Sabayon_Linux_DAILY_amd64_tarball.tar.gz